 (The guides recommend these tiny rooms with a basin, 2 beds & sleeping bags, as it’s run by Tibetans.
 Any patronage helps)

 Near Mt.
 Everest (North Face) Base Camp

 When you head out from Old Tingri the next day the first peak (8201 m/26,900 ft) of the Himalayan range that you see is ‘Mt.
 Cho Oyu’, the 6th highest mountain in the world.
 It is on the border of China and Nepal and facing Mt.
 Everest (Tibetan name Qomolangma meaning ‘Holy Mother’).
 I had decided that my 1st experience of the Himalayas would be from the Tibetan side.
-I know it wasn’t much explored from there by mountaineers & climbers.
+I knew it wasn’t much explored from there by mountaineers & climbers.
 Felt perhaps it would be less crowded & cleaner, so I’d have it mostly to myself.
 I did.

 (Mt.
 Cho Oyu at first glimpse)

 The Rongbuk Monastery that is en route to these glorious mountains is where both monks & nuns reside.
 You get a glimpse of Mt.
 Everest from there too and many campers set up their tents just outside the monastery.
-The truth is, however close you think you are going to the mountains it always seems even further away from you.
+The truth is, however close you think you are getting to the mountains it always seems further away from you.
 Just my desire to see sunrise & its moods on the tallest Himalayan peak with as little visual distraction as possible, made me get closer.

 (Mt.
 Everest straight ahead.
 Snow covered & feels like its just around the corner.
 Nah! that’s just an illusion)